 Evidence that perceptions of fairness influence attitudes towards inequality also comes from research on economic mobility, or the frequency with which individuals change their position in an income distribution.
-People who perceive high levels of economic mobility are less likely to support income redistribution, but only when this social mobility is perceived to be fairly accessible to everyone in society (Alesina & Ferrara, 2001).
-Similarly, experiments have demonstrated that when people are told their country has high levels of social mobility, support for inequality increases, an effect partially mediated by the perception that inequality results from individual differences in level of effort (Shariff, Wiwad, & Aknin, 2016).
+People who perceive high levels of economic mobility are less likely to support income redistribution, but only when this mobility is perceived to be fairly accessible to everyone in society (Alesina & Ferrara, 2001).
+Similarly, experiments have demonstrated that when people are told their country has high levels of economic mobility, support for inequality increases, an effect partially mediated by the perception that inequality results from individual differences in level of effort (Shariff, Wiwad, & Aknin, 2016).
 Taken together, this research indicates that attitudes towards inequality are driven in large part by perceptions of the fairness with which inequality was generated.
-Here, we examine how belief in free will might shape these views.
+In other words, support for inequality is higher when people perceive that economic outcomes are caused by individuals’ choices and behaviors.
+Belief in free will may contribute to the perception that all members of society make choices that can improve their economic outcomes.
+Here, we examine how belief in free will might shape views on economic inequality.

 Free Will

 Philosophers have debated the existence of free will for millennia (Frede, 2011).
 Sidestepping this debate, social scientists have begun to study lay beliefs about free will, and how these beliefs influence attitudes and behaviors.
-Most laypeople think of free will as the ability to act in a way consistent with one’s desires, especially when such actions are free from constraints (Feldman, 2017).
+Most laypeople think of free will as the ability to act in ways that are consistent with one’s desires, especially when such actions are free from constraints (Feldman, 2017).
 For example, when researchers asked people to come up with a definition of free will, people frequently described the ability to make choices, the ability to act according to their desires, and the absence of constraints on behavior (Monroe & Malle, 2010).
 Similarly, when asked to describe a time when they acted out of free will, people often described situations where they overcame external influences on their behavior (Stillman, Baumeister, & Mele, 2011).
 Although most people believe in free will, the strength of this belief varies (Monroe & Malle, 2010; Sarkissian et al., 2010).
-This variation has been shown to influence a number of judgements about the world, particularly those related to perceptions of personal responsibility.
+This variation has been shown to influence a number of judgments about the world, particularly those related to perceptions of personal responsibility.
 For example, when asked to explain the behavior of others, people with a stronger belief in free will are more likely to endorse dispositional explanations than situational explanations (Genschow, Rigoni, & Brass, 2017).
 Similarly, belief in free will plays an important role in attributions of responsibility for immoral or criminal actions.
 Forces that are perceived to limit capacity for choice, such as drug addiction or mental illness, are believed to mitigate immoral actions because they diminish the capacity to act freely (de Mamani et al., 2015; Sadava, Agnus, & Forsyth, 1980; Vonasch, Clark, Lau, Vohs, & Baumeister, 2017).
 People with a strong belief in free will are more likely to support harsher punishment for criminals (Martin, Rigoni, & Vohs, 2017).
 Likewise, manipulations that decrease belief in free will, such as reading an argument against free will or taking a neuroscience class, reduce the blame for and desire to punish transgressors (Shariff et al., 2014).

 As discussed above, attitudes towards inequality are closely related to beliefs about the extent which individuals are responsible for their economic station.
-Thus, by engendering the belief that individuals are responsible for their economic station, belief in free will might may influence support for economic inequality.
-Consistent with this hypothesis, past research has found that priming the concept of choice makes people more comfortable with wealth inequality and more likely to downplay the role societal forces in creating wealth (Savani & Rattan, 2012).
+Thus, by engendering the belief that individuals are responsible for their economic station, belief in free will might influence support for economic inequality.
+Consistent with this hypothesis, past research has found that priming the concept of choice makes people more comfortable with wealth inequality and more likely to downplay the role of societal forces in creating wealth (Savani & Rattan, 2012).